proudCobolWriter/allydb/README.md

 ## Information

 AllyDB is a database that is built using Elixir.

 It is mostly a learning project, but I will try to make it as usable as possible.

-## Should you use it?

-Probably not.

-It is not as stable and most likely not as fast as Redis or other similar databases.
-It also has less features than Redis.

 However, if you want to learn how to build a similar project, you can use this project as a reference.